NREL/BioReactorDesign/docs/source/python_interface.rst

 We are open to implementing 1. and 2. if need be.
 Implementing 3. is possible but will be more involved.

-The main function interface to read openFOAM fields is ``readOF`` in ``bird.utilities.ofio``
+The main function interface to read openFOAM fields is ``read_field`` in ``bird.utilities.ofio``

 The function only reads fields written in ASCII format and decided based on the header whether the field is a scalar or a vector.
-In the case of scalar, ``readOF`` returns a (N,) numpy array, where N is the number of computational cells.
-In the case of a vector, ``readOF`` returns a (N,3) numpy array.
+In the case of scalar, ``read_field`` returns a (N,) numpy array, where N is the number of computational cells.
+In the case of a vector, ``read_field`` returns a (N,3) numpy array.

 If a uniform field is read, the number of cells may not be available from the field file and the function returns a float (equal to the uniform internal field value).
 If a numpy array is needed, the user can specify the number of cells in the field as an input.